russHyde/old-faithful-sandpit/README.md

 # Deployment to shinyapps-io on push

-Workflow `./.github/workflows/shinyapps-io.yaml` is used to deploy to shinyapps.io
+Workflow `./.github/workflows/shinyapps-io-deploy.yaml` is used to deploy to shinyapps.io

+Workflow `./.github/workflows/shinyapps-io-terminate.yaml` is used to terminate a branch-specific app when the branch is merged into main/master

 ## Github secrets